-The total length of the UMD3.1 assembly is 2.65Gb.
-The N50 size is the median sequence length, i.e. 50% of the assembled genome lies in blocks of the N50 size or longer.
-The N50 size for contigs in the UMD3.1 assembly is 103785.
+The ARS-UCD1.2 assembly was submitted by Usda Ars on April 2018.
+The assembly is on chromosome level, consisting of 2,597 contigs assembled into 2,211 scaffolds.
+From these sequences, 30 chromosomes have been built.
+The N50 size is the length such that 50% of the assembled genome lies in blocks of the N50 size or longer.
+The N50 length for the contigs is 25,896,116 while the scaffold N50 is 103,308,737.

 General information about this species can be found in Wikipedia.

 |Assembly||ARS-UCD1.2, INSDC Assembly GCA_002263795.2, Apr 2018|

 |Non coding genes||5,235|